reframejs/reframe/examples/basics/pages/got/readme.md

 export default {
     route: '/game-of-thrones',

-    // Everything returned in `getInitialProps()` is be passed to the props of the view
+    // Everything returned in `getInitialProps()` is passed to the props of the view
     getInitialProps: async () => {
         const characters = await getCharacters();
         return {characters};